The Masked Singer (Belgian TV series): Spin-off

 In the online spin-off The Masked Singer: Behind the Mask, the unmasked celebrities shared their story.
 Each episode included some behind the scenes footage on how they prepared for their live performances.
 They all agreed on one thing: it was extremely difficult to perform as a masked singer because it was very hot inside the mask, visibility was limited, and they had difficulty breathing.
 The episodes were available exclusively on VTM's video streaming platform VTM GO.

 Since the second season The Masked Singer: Behind the Mask was also broadcast by VTM.
 The first episode had 439.644 viewers.

+For its fifth season, Behind the Mask got a presenter, season 3 winner and investigator in subsequent seasons, Aaron Blommaert.

 The Masked Singer in Concert

-Following the succes of the first two seasons and the launch of the third season, a live concert in Sportpaleis in Antwerp with participants of all three seasons was announced.
+Following the success of the first two seasons and the launch of the third season, a live concert in Sportpaleis in Antwerp with participants of all three seasons was announced for 2023.
 The winners of the first two seasons joined the line-up.
+The concert aired on VTM on May 14, 2023.
+The fourth season was also accompanied by live concerts in 2024, which again included the three winners of the first three seasons.
+Also appearing for the first time was a masked guest singer, Mysterium, who was unmasked during the concert.
+Even before the start of the fifth season, a special Christmas concert was announced.

 Other media

 Hoodies using the show's branding were purchasable on the aligned newspaper online store since the first season.
 Four costumes of the second season were available as onesies for children during the second season.
 Following the third season, a capsule collection was available.

 The winner of the first season, Sandra Kim, immediately released a single after her victory.
 It was a cover version of the show's theme song Who Are You, produced by Regi.

 There was a special event for the second season final.
 In Kinepolis Antwerpen the final was shown in one of the theatres.
 The public could meet the contestants and see en be photographed with the costumes of that season.

 For the third season collector cards were made.
+The collectible cards returned for the fourth season and also formed a game.

+For the fourth season, stickers of the characters could also be collected in stores.